The 16 NLP Presuppositions Explained [List] [Examples]

 4. The meaning of the message is the response that follows

-If your communication has not achieved what you would have liked it to achieve, then you yourself need to change something about your communication.
+If your communication has not achieved what you wanted with it, you have to change something about your communication.

-5. If what you do doesn’t work, test something different
+5. If what you’re doing doesn’t work, test something else

 This is the TOTE (Test Operate Test Exit) philosophy .
-You test every time (for example by inquiring whether something has worked), and if it has not produced the desired result, you test something else.
-This presupposes an attitude of curiosity, flexibility and willingness to experiment!
+You always test (for example by asking if something has worked), and if it does not have the desired result, you test something else.
+This implies an attitude of curiosity, flexibility and a willingness to experiment!

-If you always do what you have always done, you will always get the results you always had.
+If you always do what you’ve always done, you will always get the results you’ve always had.

 – Tony Robbins